 Then I went back to testing on the extra paper to figure out how to achieve the green hill and brown path I wanted.
 I really liked the how the salt technique created a dirt path feel in the brown paint.

-had dropped a green dot at the base of my path and left tide marks in the upper portion of the hill area needed bushes.
+On day five, I painted my path and my green hills.
+In the process, I discovered I had dropped a green dot at the base of my path and left tide marks in the upper portion of the hill area needed bushes.